 The Mortgage Payment Assistance Grant is for homeowners who are unable to make their payments going forward.
 Applicants may have an arrearage they need help curing or they may be current.
 If there is an arrearage, the first disbursement will cure the arrearage.

-Applicants eligible for the Mortgage Payment Assistance Grant must be unemployed or underemployed and unable to make their monthly mortgage payment.
+Applicants eligible for the Mortgage Payment Assistance Grant must have experienced a material reduction in income or material increase in living expenses associated with the coronavirus pandemic that has created or increased a risk of mortgage delinquency, mortgage default, foreclosure, or displacement for the applicant and an inability to make their monthly mortgage payment.